M-10001/discopop-gui-vscode/DEVELOPER_README.md

 When git hooks are installed and working, then the file will be updated during a commit (but not added to version control, thats up to you)

 ![Dependency-Graph](dependency-graph.svg)

+# DUMMY

+This is just some dummy content.
+To be removed.